 Our Lettuce Salad with Strawberries is meant to be enjoyed on the day you make it.

-Alternatively, blitz the leftovers (without the lettuce) then add to some vanilla ice cream or Greek yoghurt or honey.
+Alternatively, blitz the leftovers (without the lettuce), then add to some vanilla ice cream or Greek yoghurt or honey.

-As with all of my leaf salads I like to use a salad spinner to completely remove the excess water after washing.
+As with all of my leaf salads, I like to use a salad spinner to completely remove the excess water after washing.
 This makes for a tastier salad as the vinaigrette has not been watered down.

-Dairy-free; gluten-free; low-carb; paleo; vegan and vegetarian diets.
+This salad suits most eating styles - dairy-free; gluten-free; low-carb; paleo; vegan and vegetarian diets.

 - Salad Spinner